 - consider ways to improve any weaknesses in data collection and data quality

-We were also recognised in The Times Top Employers for Women in 2012 and 2011.
-The award recognises the department as a workplace where women can thrive and our wider commitment to promoting diversity across the public and private sector.
+We have also been recognised in The Times Top 50 Employers for Women.
+The award recognises the department as a workplace where women can thrive.
+It also recognises our wider commitment to improving diversity across the public and private sector.

 Staff support networks

-While external benchmarks are important, we also recognise the immense value that staff support networks can add to our workplace and also to our public policy.
+While external benchmarks are important, we also recognise the immense value that staff support networks can add to our workplace and our public policy.